Is there a fee and can I expect the designer to come to my home for the initial consultation?

 Yes, under the Design Services Agreement, a conceptual floor plan and color palette will be developed in keeping with your wants and needs.
 However, this does not include a shopping list of materials as I cannot be responsible for the fit and function of materials sourced by others.

 What is a concept design?

 Concept design drawings are CAD-based perspective and overhead drawings of the re-envisioned space with overall room dimensions.
 These line drawings reflect the wants and needs of you, the homeowner, as discussed.
-Specific materials, dimensions and working drawings, however, are not included as they are subject to verification by persons ultimately performing the specification, purchasing and installation of materials.
+Specific materials, dimensions and working drawings, however, are not included as they are subject to verification by persons ultimately specifying and providing cabinetry, fittings and fixtures.

 What is an architectural or working drawing?

 Working or construction drawings include the floor plan, elevation and detail drawings required by the contractor to build or remodel your space.
 These documents are highly detailed and include all dimensions.
 Should you choose to purchase cabinetry and/or all other finish materials through Design For Keeps under the Implementation Services Agreement, working drawings will be produced.

 Concept drawings are available upon final payment under the Design Services Agreement.
 Architectural or working drawings become available to you upon completion of the Implementation Services Agreement and subsequent execution of the Purchase Agreement for All Finish Materials.

 How is a certified kitchen and bath designer (CKD, CBD) qualified?